Among Us Beginner Guide

-Seemingly out of nowhere, the PC and Mobile Game Among Us by InnerSloth has taken over first Twitch.tv, and later the entire gaming world.
-The mafia-style game is the perfect social game, especially if you haven’t gotten into a fight with your friends recently but are craving a good argument.
-Available on Steam, iOS, and Android, the best experience has proven to be whatever platform allows you to communicate with your friends (and soon to be foes) via voice call.
+Need an Among Us beginners guide to help you find the impostor?
+Among Us is a game that took over the gaming sphere, seemingly out of nowhere.
+However, now it's several months past its peak.
+If you didn't get into the game at the time, don't worry.
+We've got a comprehensive Among Us beginners guide that will tell you exactly how to play Among Us.
+The PC and Mobile Game Among Us by InnerSloth took over Twitch.tv, and later the entire gaming world.
+The mafia-style game is the perfect social game, especially if you haven’t got into a fight with your friends recently but are craving a good argument.
+Hence, why this Among Us beginners guide is so important.
+It's available on Steam, iOS, Nintendo Switch, and Android, the best experience has proven to be whatever platform allows you to communicate with your friends (and soon to be foes) via voice call.

 Imposters receive special abilities to accomplish that task, as they are allowed to use the ventilation system to travel between exits and rooms, as well as trigger Sabotages.
 Depending on the map you are playing, “vents” have different power levels, as some maps have incredibly interconnected systems, while maps like “The Skeld” only allow you to travel between two or three exits.